UK Ancestry Visa – Application & Requirements

 There are various reasons why an application for an Ancestry Visa may be refused, for example, where the applicant has failed to prove that they are actively seeking work or where they have been unable to locate their grandparent’s original birth certificate.

-However, in the event that your Ancestry Visa application is refused, there is no right of appeal.
+However, in the event that your Ancestry visa application is refused, there is no right of appeal.
 You will only be able to ask UKVI for an Administrative Review of their decision where you believe that the initial decision was incorrect.

 In circumstances where your application has been refused on the basis that you failed to meet the eligibility criteria, or to provide the necessary documentation in support, then the refusal decision is unlikely to be overturned on review.